Turbo Receiver Design for Differentially Encoded PSK in Bursty Impulsive Noise Channels: Simulation Results

-This section reports the numerically simulated bit error rate (BER) performance of the proposed optimal and suboptimal turbo-DPSK-IN receivers under a $4$-state Markov-Middleton IN channel.
+This section reports the numerically simulated bit error rate (BER) performance of the proposed optimal and suboptimal turbo-DE-PSK-IN receivers under a $4$-state Markov-Middleton IN channel.
 A standard half-rate convolutional code with generators $(5,7)_8$ was used.
-The number of information bits per data frame is $50000$, which leads to a bit interleaver with a $100000$ bits depth.
-Such a large interleaver size not only increases the iterative decoding capability but also disperses the bursty impulse noise, which is crucial for the system performance, especially in highly correlated ($r>0.9$) channels.
 A QPSK modulation is employed to map the interleaved coded bits to symbols, after which a differential modulator processes the symbols as in \eqref{eq:diff_mod}.
-Finally, the differentially modulated symbols are transmitted through a Markov-Middleton channel, where the observed sequence $\mathbf{y}_1^T$ is generated following \eqref{eq:y_dqpskin}.
-For conventional QPSK transmission, the observation is made via \eqref{eq:airio}.
+The differentially modulated symbols are transmitted through a Markov-Middleton channel to generate the observed sequence $\mathbf{y}_1^T$ according to \eqref{eq:y_dqpskin}.
+For the conventional turbo-PSK-IN receiver, the observed symbols are generated via \eqref{eq:airio}.
+For benchmarking, we include the performance of a state-of-the-art PSK-IN receiver employing the LDPC code, as demonstrated in \cite{Dario09, MMA}.
+To ensure a fair comparison with the DVB-S2 LDPC standard, we set the codeword length (interleaver depth) for all schemes to $64800$ bits.